Need to talk? Call 1800 882 436.

 Chlamydia and pregnancy

-Chlamydia is a bacterial sexually transmitted infection (STI) that affects both men and women.
+Chlamydia is a bacterial sexually transmitted infection (STI).
+It can affect both males and females.
 Chlamydia can also cause a number of issues during pregnancy.

 What are the symptoms of chlamydia?

-Most men and women with chlamydia have no signs or symptoms, which makes it very easy to spread.
-Some people have the infection for many months or years without knowing it.
+Most people with chlamydia have no symptoms, which makes it very easy to spread.
+You can have the infection for many months or years without knowing it.

-Men who get symptoms may have some clear discharge from the penis or pain during urination.
+Males who have symptoms may have some clear discharge from the penis or pain during urination.

 In rare cases, people with chlamydia have sore joints (arthritis) or inflammation of the eye (uveitis).